Property division: Married couples

 There are some government benefits like CPP survivor’s pension and CPP funeral and death expenses that you may be able to get if your spouse dies.

-In Ontario, you may be able to get other payments that depend on the cause of your spouse’s death.
-If your spouse was killed while working, you can apply for workers’ compensation benefits.
+There may be other payments that depend on the cause of your spouse’s death.
+For example, if your spouse was killed while working, you can apply for workers’ compensation benefits.

 More information and legal help

 Visit stepstojustice.ca/family-law for more information.
-CLEO also has other family law resrouces.
+CLEO also has other family law resources.

 For help finding a lawyer or a mediator, see the resource Family Law: Legal Help.
 It also has information on where to get help if you cannot afford the fees.